glitchmob143/MovieWiki/README.md

 # MovieWiki

-in your CLI type the command $ npm i to install dependencies NPM was used to give a neat design to this project
+in your CLI type the command $ npm i to install dependencies.
+NPM was used to give a neat design to this project.
+Clone from your CLI using url